miriezrubelsky/greenproject/README.md

 # <sub>Run Logic:</sub>

-The process is initiated in the main() function, which performs the following steps:
+The process is initiated in the `main()` function, which performs the following steps:<br>
-Checks if the input S3 folder is empty.
+- Checks if the input S3 folder is empty.<br>
-Downloads files from S3.
+- Downloads files from S3.<br>
-Processes each TIFF file and its associated PNG images.
+- Processes each TIFF file and its associated PNG images.<br>
-Logs the results of each run into the database.
+- Logs the results of each run into the database.<br>
-Uploads processed files to S3  and moves all "in-process"  files to the "completed" folder.
+- Uploads processed files to S3 and moves all "in-process" files to the "completed" folder.

 # <span style="color: blue;">**Project Workflow:**</span>